 Center for Research in Regulated Industries

-The Center for Research in Regulated Industries founded in 1977, located at Rutgers University, aims to further the study of regulation by research in economics, finance, and institutions.
-The objective of the Center is to promote research, scholarship and education in regulatory economics and implications for policy.
+The Center was founded in 1977, located at Rutgers University.
+It aims to further the study of regulation by researchers in economics and finance, in academic and non-academic institutions.
+The objective of the Center is to promote research, scholarship and education in regulatory economics that have implications for public policy.
 Research and scholarship is promoted through conferences, seminars, workshops, courses, publications and research projects.
 The Center has been funded by registration fees, publication fees, sponsorship and research grants.
-Research in electricity, gas, water, telecommunications, other network industries, and postal service has been undertaken and promoted by the Center.
+Research in electricity, gas, water, telecommunications, other network industries, and postal/delivery sector has been undertaken and promoted by the Center.
 Examples of the types of topics within the scope of the Center are: regulatory governance mechanisms, pricing structures, etc. The Center has been responsible for the publication of numerous books and the Journal of Regulatory Economics.
+CRRI has organized over 250 workshops, seminars, and conferences in the North America, Europe, and Asia.

 Center Faculty & Staff